 The current "mania" in the cryptocurrency space – most notably BTC and Ethereum (ETH), along with a few other "app coins" – offers an in-future lesson for a similar setup in the precious metals.
 (For more on the above topic, see "The Blockchain: A Gold and Silver Launchpad?"

-In order to ride the tiger for as long as possible, you will need to have decided beforehand what part of your holdings are defined as "core" – insurance and longer-term investment-related, versus "speculative" – selling into great strength, in order to take profits and "play with the house's money."
+To ride the tiger for as long as possible, you will need to have decided beforehand what part of your holdings are defined as "core" – insurance and longer-term investment-related, versus "speculative" – selling into great strength, to take profits and "play with the house's money."

 Without having a plan early on, you WILL end up selling too soon.